-Prior to joining the Tennessee staff, Wilson spent the 2008 season at Southern Mississippi as running back coach and recruiting coordinator.
+Prior to joining the Tennessee staff, Wilson spent the 2008 season at Southern Miss as running back coach and recruiting coordinator.
 He also served as running backs coach and special teams assistant at Ole Miss from 2005-07.

 In his second year with the Rebels, Wilson's primary pupil, BenJarvus Green-Ellis, finished third in the SEC in rushing at 83.2 yards per game.
 Green-Ellis was named All-SEC first team by Associated Press.
 Under Wilson's tutelage, Green-Ellis finished the season with 1,000 yards, fourth on the Ole Miss season charts, and has since become a 1,000-yard rusher in the NFL with the Patriots.

 Wilson joined the Ole Miss staff after serving one year as Director of Athletics for the New Orleans Public School System.
-He served 3½ seasons as head football coach and offensive coordinator at O. Perry Walker High School in that city prior to his stint as director of athletics.
+He served 3½ seasons as head football coach and offensive coordinator at O. Perry Walker High School in that city prior to his stint as Director of Athletics.

 While at O. Perry Walker, Wilson led the Chargers to the 2002 Class 4A state finals and to District 10-4A championships in 2001 and 2002.
 He was honored by the NFL as the 2002 Coach of the Year for the state of Louisiana and was voted by his peers as the Louisiana Class 4A Coach of the Year.
 Wilson also was a 2002 Nike National Coach of the Year finalist.